sraj50/oolio-challenge/README_BACKEND.md

 A WaitGroup is maintained to track all producer and consumer goroutines.

-The main goroutine listens to the results channel and tracks matches in a map[string]int.
+The main goroutine listens to the results channel and tracks matches in a  `map[string]int`.
 The map counts how many times (or in how many files) the code has been found.

 When the count for a code reaches 2 (i.e. the coupon appears in at least two files), we immediately stop all ongoing work: